The Leadership Style of a Consultant

 According to the University of San Diego, leadership can be categorized into three kinds of interpersonal behaviors: aggressive, non-assertive, and assertive.
 Aggressive leaders humiliate employees and get what they want at the expense of others.
 A non-assertive leader does not express their ideas and wants and often does not get what they want, resulting in pent-up anger and resentful feelings.
 While an assertive leader stands up for their ideas in a way that does not violate the rights of others, creating respect between leaders and their subordinates.
 The last kind strikes the right balance by often getting what they want and feeling good, valued and respected in the workplace.

 One of the many abilities of a leader is to be aggressive when the situation demands it, or assertive if needed.
 They switch according to the needs of the situation.
-But executives that leave a permanent position in an organization for an interim one have to learn to play the field according to the client’s expectations.
+But executives that leave a permanent position in an organization for an independent executive one have to learn to play the field according to the client’s expectations.
 It’s a big change for them to no longer be in charge and be in line with what that CEO or board require.